metafates/gign/README.md

     <template>...
 The templates to ignore

 OPTIONS:
-    -a, --append     Append to the existing .gitignore file -h, --help       Print help information
+    -a, --append     Append to the root-level .gitignore file -h, --help       Print help information
     -s, --strict     Do not automatically resolve unknown templates -V, --version    Print version information